Epilepsy and Seizures - Diagnosis,

 Surgery?
 For focal epilepsy, it offers 70-75% seizure freedom rates, per Yale Medicine research, higher than laser ablation’s 60%.
 Advances in imaging make it safer, expanding who qualifies.

 Anxiety, fatigue, and sleep issues are common.
 Driving bans or job worries add stress, but planning helps.
-Proactive check-ins maintain independence—data shows better QoL with controlled seizures.
+Proactive check-ins maintain independence, and data shows better QoL with controlled seizures.

 Epilepsy shifts with age.
 Kids face school hurdles; adults, work and health links; seniors, higher risks from strokes.
 Age-standardized data from the Lancet show varying burdens, so reassess regularly for safety.